-BOSTON – TSA officers at Logan International Airport (BOS) discovered a loaded firearm at the security checkpoint Wednesday morning.
+BOSTON – TSA officers at Logan International Airport (BOS) discovered a loaded firearm at the security checkpoint on Thursday evening.

-The firearm was discovered at approximately 6 a.m.
-Wednesday, August 2.
-TSA officers spotted the loaded 9 mm firearm in a St. Louis-bound passenger’s carry-on luggage as it was screened at the checkpoint.
+The loaded .40 caliber Smith & Wesson firearm was discovered Thursday, April 12.
+TSA officers spotted the loaded firearm in a Las Vegas-bound passenger’s carry-on luggage as it was screened at the checkpoint.
 When discovered, TSA immediately notified Massachusetts State Police who responded to the checkpoint to interview the individual and take possession of the firearm.
-The 28-year-old male passenger was arrested by Massachusetts State Police.
+The 44-year-old male passenger was cited by the state police on a local charge.

 TSA reminds passengers that they are solely responsible for the contents of bags brought to the airport checkpoint.

 Individuals who bring firearms to security checkpoints are referred to law enforcement and may be subject to criminal penalties by local law enforcement.
 In additional to criminal referrals, TSA imposes civil penalties ranging up to $9,800 for a single violation of a firearm brought to a security checkpoint.
 TSA continues to intercept firearms and other dangerous weapons at security checkpoints nationwide.
 The number of firearms detected at the checkpoint continues to rise nationwide.
 TSA discovered 3,957 firearms at checkpoints across the nation last year and nearly 3,400 firearms in 2016.
 For information on firearms discovered in 2017, please see our blog post.